 - Have at least 6,000 hours of post-licensure experience in your home country

-Note: Architects who have been licensed in their home country by means of a foreign reciprocal licensing agreements are not eligible under this arrangement.
+Note: Architects who are licensed in their home country through another foreign reciprocal licensing agreement (or the previous Broadly Experienced Foreign Architect Program) are not eligible under this arrangement.

-If you meet the above requirements and are interested in pursuing reciprocal licensure through the arrangement, follow these simple steps to begin the process:
+After confirming you meet the arrangement’s requirements, follow these steps to begin the process:

 - Review the list of signatory jurisdictions to confirm that both your current jurisdiction and the jurisdiction you would like to be licensed in are participants.

-For more information on this arrangement and the requirements for NCARB certification, read the Certification Guidelines.
+To learn more about this arrangement and the requirements for NCARB certification, read the Certification Guidelines.